 It is common knowledge that turkeys are some of the largest birds on the planet.
 And while their size makes them the perfect prey for most hunters, they are not easy to shoot.
 Something that you probably already know if you are a bowhunter.
 After all, turkeys can not only fly but also sprint at speeds of up to 25 miles per hour.

 Unlike other prey, turkeys do not have big vital areas.
 This makes it extremely hard to make a humane kill with a bow, especially with a compound bow.
 Hence, knowing where to shoot a turkey with a bow will be crucial to the success of your turkey hunt.

 The best place to shoot a turkey with a crossbow or a compound bow is in the heart and lung area when it facing you broadside but when it’s facing straight at you shoot in between the base of the bear and neck.

 Now, let us look at some of the other places you should aim at when hunting a turkey.

 Turkey Shot Placement For Bow: Where To Shoot A Turkey With A Crossbow or Compound Bow

-The number one concern for most turkey hunters is the right turkey shot placement bow.
-To answer this question, we have to first consider the turkey’s position.
+The number one concern for most turkey hunters is the right turkey shot placement by a bow.
+To answer the question of where to shoot a turkey with a crossbow or compound bow, we have to first consider the turkey’s position.